AbeerAhmadAS/Galaxy-of-Games/README.md

 - company Component :
       - This page displays the components of the player and games designer:

-             * Designer: Displays a list of all designers and all the details about them
-             * Players: Displays a list of all players and all the details about them
+             1. Designer: Displays a list of all designers and all the details about them 2.Players: Displays a list of all players and all the details about them
-             * Games: Displays a list of all games and all the details about them.
+             3. Games: Displays a list of all games and all the details about them.

 - create new account:
      - All three different users can create new accounts.